-To be eligible for early admissions, students must have a 3.0 unweighted high school grade point average, inclusive of Dual Enrollment courses taken.
-Students must also meet minimum scores on the College Placement Test (CPT), Postsecondary Education Readiness Test (PERT), or equivalent assessments (SAT or ACT).
+To be eligible for early admissions, students must have a 3.0 unweighted high school grade point average.
+Students must also meet minimum scores on the College Placement Test (CPT) or equivalent assessments (SAT or ACT).
 Once a student is eligible for early admissions, the eligibility continues through the end of the current school year.